remix-run/remix/docs/tutorials/jokes.md

 <docs-info>

 Remix can be deployed in a large and growing list of JavaScript environments.
-The "Remix App Server" is a full-featured Express.js-based Node.js server.
-It's the simplest option, so that's what we're going with for this tutorial.
+The "Remix App Server" is a full-featured [Node.js](https://nodejs.org) server based on [Express](https://expressjs.com/).
+It's the simplest option and it satisfies most people's needs, so that's what we're going with for this tutorial.
 Feel free to experiment in the future!

 </docs-info>